 Hepatitis E is transmitted by ingesting water contaminated by an infected person’s faeces.
 Outbreaks are often documented in places with poor sanitation, like camps for refugees and internally displaced people (IDPs).
 Hepatitis E commonly causes only a mild short-term illness.

-Nearly 800,000 people die each year from HIV/AIDS, while nearly 2 million people become newly infected with the virus.
+Nearly 700,000 people died from AIDS, while 1.7 million people became newly infected with the HIV virus in 2019.

 Two hundred million people are at risk of infection with kala azar - one of the world's most dangerous topical diseases.
 Only malaria is more deadly.